More affordable housing means more homes, more neighbours and more opportunities for everyone to thrive.

 According to the Affordable Housing Strategy, Edmonton will need 3,800 units of social housing, 30,200 units of non-market affordable housing and 5,700 units of near-market affordable housing by 2050.
 More urgently, Edmonton needs at least 1,700 units of supportive housing to help respond to homelessness.

+There is also a shortage of purpose-built market rental housing.
 According to the 2021 census, Edmonton had 143,000 renter households and a supply of 78,000 purpose-built rental units.

 Gallery